7 Best Places to Retire and Live in Malaysia: 2023

 Malaysia has a beautiful, tropical climate with two wet and dry seasons per year.
 You are less likely to find any trouble communicating because almost everyone speaks English.
 They offer you a large variety of choices, and you can choose from large cities, small towns, and cities in between.
 They have a very fun cultural mix that assures a bunch of festivals taking place at all times.
 They have some of the best street food of all time.
 Their retirement visa option is one of the bests in the world.
 You can find an excellent quality of life with a very low cost of living here.
 Also, you will find good quality healthcare for low expenses here.

-Read More: 7 Best Places to Retire and Live in Syria: 2023
+Read More: 7 Best Places to Retire and Live in Thailand: 2023

 1. Kuala Lumpur: Best City to Retire in Malaysia